Bukiwe Fanta: Provincial government

 In August 2022, re-elected ANC provincial chairman Oscar Mabuyane carried out a reshuffle of his executive council, removing all the MECs aligned to his unsuccessful challenger at the provincial conference in May, Babalo Madikizela.
 Fanta, who was seen as an ally of Mabuyane, was appointed Member of the Executive Council for Social Development; she replaced Siphokazi Mani-Lusithi who was moved to the human settlements portfolio.

+Following the 2024 general election, Mabuyane was re-elected as premier; he announced his new executive council shortly afterwards which saw Fanta reappointed as the MEC for Social Development.